SymQuest Blog

 Tip 5: Be Skeptical of Unexpected Invoices and Payment Requests

-Monitor your invoices and payment requests and make sure they align with your records.
-If you receive an unexpected invoice or payment request, contact the sender to confirm the request is legitimate.
-Also be wary of requests to purchase services or equipment using gift cards.
+Monitor invoices and payment requests carefully, ensuring they align with your records.
+If you receive an unexpected invoice or payment request, contact the sender directly to confirm its legitimacy.
+Be wary of requests to purchase services or equipment using gift cards, as these are often associated with scams.

 Tip 6: Don't Use Real Answers for Authentication Recovery Questions